The views expressed by the host on this show, documented to be almost always right.

 And Byrd had to be one of those guys if he hoped to get elected.

-You want to compare this to Michael Steele.
+You want to compare this to Michael Steele?

-Anybody demanding Obama resigned?
+Anybody demanding Obama resign?

 Anybody demanding bite me resign?

-Anybody demanding Clinton take it back?
+Anybody demanding Clinton take it back or explaining himself?

-What bothers me always has bothered me is a double standard.
+What bothers me, always has bothered me, is a double standard.

 It's actually worse than a double standard.